Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

 ## Delete a query category

-You can delete a query category if it no longer in use.
-Note that you just delete the query category but not the queries assigned to it.
+You can delete a query category if it is no longer in use.
+Note that you delete the query category with all sub-categories but not the queries assigned to it.

 The procedure to delete query categories and sub-categories is identical.
 Just select a sub-category instead of a category and follow the steps described below.